A Horizon Europe Project

 The platform is under continuous development, with new features being gradually added in the coming years.

 Practice oriented innovation experiments where Advisors play a central role as change and innovation agents in Climate Smart Farming multi-level transitions.
-CoDIES will fill in innovation gaps that have been identified in Climate Smart Advisors activities across the EU
+Co-Design Innovation Experiments will fill in innovation gaps that have been identified in Climate Smart Advisors activities across the EU

 20+ years experience advising on organic and agroforestry systems.
 Linked to UK agroforestry network and UK’s largest commercial agroforestry & LL on CFD project.